cartographer-project/cartographer_ros/docs/source/ros_api.rst

   usually end up in `~/.ros` or `ROS_HOME` if it is set.
 This file can be used as input to the `assets_writer_main` to generate assets like probability grids, X-Rays or PLY files.

+get_trajectory_states (`cartographer_ros_msgs/GetTrajectoryStates`_)
+  Returns the IDs and the states of the trajectories.
+  For example, this can be useful to observe the state of Cartographer from a separate node.

+read_metrics (`cartographer_ros_msgs/ReadMetrics`_)
+  Returns the latest values of all internal metrics of Cartographer.
+  The collection of runtime metrics is optional and has to be activated with the ``--collect_metrics`` command line flag in the node.

 Required tf Transforms
 ----------------------